Mortada Mansour

 Mortada Ahmed Mohamed Mansour (مرتضى أحمد محمد منصور; born 17 June 1952 in Cairo) is an Egyptian lawyer who served as president of Zamalek SC in several tenures.

-Education and politics
+Education

 Mansour studied law at Ain Shams University, and graduated in 1974.
-He later worked at Ismailia Procuracy, before he became a president court.
+He later worked at Ismailia Procuracy, before he became a court president.

+Politics

 After two failed attempts in 1990 and 1995, he became a member of the Egyptian Parliament, from 2000 to 2005, then from 2015 to 2020, representing Dakahlia Governorate.
+He was appointed the head of the Human Rights Committee in January 2016.

 Mansour announced his intention on 6 April 2014 to pursue the presidency in the 2014 Egyptian presidential election, though he withdrew on 19 April and announced his support for former defense minister Abdel Fattah el-Sisi for the presidency.

+He announced in January 2018 that he would run in the 2018 Egyptian presidential election.
+He withdrew from the race several weeks later.

+Mansour indicated in January 2018 that he would run for the presidency of the Lawyers Syndicate.